 The O.N.
 Allen Soil and Environmental Microbiology Small Grants Program is a small-grant opportunity for UW-Madison graduate students and postdocs studying soil and environmental microbiology, supported by the O.N.
-Allen professorship in Soil Science, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
-Submitted proposals were reviewed and selected by an NSF-style panel of students and postdocs with broad scientific backgrounds.
+Allen professorship in Soil Science, the College of Agricultural and Life Sciences, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
+Submitted proposals are reviewed and selected by an NSF-style panel of students and postdocs with broad scientific backgrounds.

-2018 We congratulate the 12 recipients from Agronomy, Bacteriology, Civil and Environmental Engineering, Molecular and Environmental Toxicology, Plant Pathology, Soil Science, and USGS National Wildlife Health Center.
+We congratulate the 12 recipients from Agronomy, Bacteriology, Civil and Environmental Engineering, Molecular and Environmental Toxicology, Plant Pathology, Soil Science, and USGS National Wildlife Health Center.
 We also want to thank the panelists for their involvement in reviewing the submitted proposals- we greatly appreciate their time and effort in making this a successful program.
-The symposium will be held Spring 2019- stay tuned for further details.